 Speakers: Imke Baumann (conveyor e.v.), Tobias Losekandt (culture support point)

 aquarium, Skalitzer Straße 6, 10999 Berlin

 Language The workshop will be held in German language.
 There is an interpretation in German Sign Language (DGS).

 The workshop room in the aquarium is accessible at ground level and barrier-free.
 Wheelchair accessible toilets are available.

 Empowerment workshop for disabled artists and artists

-Photos and further information can be found here.
+Further information about the Workshop and Interventionen programme can be found here.

 For over ten years I’ve had the pleasure of partnering with Amie Robinson, the art teacher at PS77 in Brooklyn New York and her students as part of The Museum of Modern Art’s Community and Access education team.
 (PS77 is a public school in Brooklyn NY for middle and high school aged students diagnosed on the autism spectrum.)